 The VSA is capable of monitoring data collected from many standard log files.
 Log Monitoring extends that capability by extracting data from the output of any text-based log file.
 Examples include application log files and syslog files created for Unix, Linux, and Macintosh operating systems, and network devices such as Cisco routers.
-To avoid uploading all the data contained in these logs to the KServer database, Log Monitoring uses a parser definitions and parser sets to parse each log file and select only the data you're interested in.
-Parsed messages are displayed in Log Monitoring, which can be accessed using the Agent Logs tab of the Machine Summary page or by generating a report using the Agent > Logs page.
-Administrators can optionally trigger alerts when a Log Monitoring record is generated, as defined using Assign Parsing Sets or Parser Summary.
+To avoid uploading all the data contained in these logs to the Kaseya Server database, Log Monitoring uses parser definitions and parser sets to parse each log file and select only the data you're interested in.
+Parsed messages are displayed in Log Monitoring, which can be accessed using the Agent Logs tab of Live Connect > Agent Data or the Machine Summary page or by generating a report using the Agent > Logs - Log Monitoring page.
+Users can optionally trigger alerts when a Log Monitoring record is generated, as defined using Assign Parsing Sets or Parser Summary.